trainingl/TrainingL/README.md

 - 📫 How to reach me?
 You can communicate and cooperate with me via email xlluo@stu.suda.edu.cn.

 *I am keen on blogging and technology sharing in my spare time.*

+Publications
+[1] Dynamic Graph Convolutional Network with Attention Fusion for Traffic Flow Prediction.
+(Acceped by ECAI 2023) [2] STG4Traffic: A Survey and Benchmark of Spatial-Temporal Graph Neural Networks for Traffic Prediction.
+(Under Review)